 Smart meter installations

-We restarted installing smart meters in June.
-We're following government guidance, and in the areas where we are able to visit members homes, our engineering partners:
+We're following government guidance, and in the areas where we are able to visit members’ homes, our engineering partners:

 wear face masks and glasses, or full face visors, gloves which will be sanitized or changed between appointments, and comply with cleaning, hand washing and hygiene procedures

 avoid touching surfaces in members’ homes as much as possible and bring cleaning products to wipe down any surfaces they do touch